 One of the motivations for this research is the personal experience of the author invigilating online exams.
 In 2009, the author was approached by a student and asked to invigilate the student's exams.
 The student had just started her online postgraduate studies through an Australian university based in Victoria.
 To the author's surprise, after the university was notified the author would be the exam invigilator, the only contact university had with the author was an email asking where they should post the exams.
 The university did not verify the existence of the author (the exam invigilator); for all they knew, the author could have been a made-up person.
-The university also did not check if there is a conflict of interest and they also did not check if the author had any prior experience in invigilating exams.

-The student enrolled into two subjects in her first semester.
+In her first semester the student enrolled into two subjects.
 The university posted the exams two weeks prior to the exam date.
-The night before one of the exam, the student called the author, explaining that she was not ready to sit the exam - as she did not study for it.
-She asked the author if she could be given the exams to take home, so that she can finish them in a couple of days.
-The exams were not take-home exams, that the student can take home (usually for a day) to complete.
+The night before the exams were due to be given, the student called the author, explaining that she was not ready to sit the exam as she did not study for it.
+She asked the author if she could be given the exams so that she can finish them in a couple of days.
+The exams were not take-home exams, exams that student can take home, usually for a day, to complete.
 They were open book exams with time restrictions.
-The inference from the student's actions was that she planned to use the honesty-based online system to cheat.
+The inference from the student's actions were that she planned to use the honesty-based online system to cheat.